ionic-team/ionic-docs/src/content/pro/basics/git.md

 ### Pushing New Builds

-Once you have changes locally that you'd like to build and manage on Ionic Pro, first commit your code changes, and then push to the `ionic` remote:
+Once you have changes locally that you'd like to build and manage on Ionic Appflow, first commit your code changes, and then push to the `ionic` remote:

 ```bash
 git add .